lhervier/KSP-SteamInputPlugin/README.md

   - **IVA**: Dedicated action group for IVA
   - **FreeIVA**: Dedicated action group for the [FreeIVA mod](https://github.com/FirstPersonKSP/FreeIva)

+It will also add a button in the action bar to help you troubleshoot problems by changing the logging level.
+Default is "Info".
+Set it to "Debug" or event "Trace" to have more details in the KSP.log file.

+Don't forget to tell KSP to flush its logs immediatly in the debug console (using the ALT+F12 shortcut), and check the "Flush logs" option in the Debug/Console section.

 ## System Requirements

 - Windows 10 or later